Accelerating Benders decomposition for solving a sequence of sample average approximation replications: Techniques for Reusing Information to Accelerate Benders Decomposition

 We now consider a setting where we wish to solve a sequence of SAA replications of the form \eqref{eq:saa}, each with an independently drawn set of scenarios.
 Suppose we wish to solve $M$ such replications, and each having $K$ scenarios, \( \left( \xi^r_1, \ldots, \xi^r_K \right)\) for $r=1,\ldots,M$.
 The question we investigate is, when solving the SAA \eqref{eq:saa} associated with a replication $r > 1$ with Benders decomposition, how can we use information obtained from solving replications $1,\ldots,r-1$ to reduce the solution time?

-We first mention a very simple technique that can be used for stochastic IPs, which is to provide the optimal first-stage solution from a previous replication as an initial feasible solution in the branch-and-bound process.
-This may be helpful as it would provide an upper bound that can be used for pruning nodes in the search process.
-Specifically, suppose the first-stage optimal solution of the previous replication is $\tilde{x}$.
-Then, when solving a new replication, we first solve subproblems \eqref{eq:sp_def} at $\tilde{x}$ and $\xi=\xi_k$ for each scenario $\kink$ in this replication.
-We then provide the solution $(\tilde{x}, \{Q(\tilde{x},\xi_k)\}_{\kink})$ as an initial feasible solution.
+We first consider a simple warm-start strategy for stochastic IPs: use the optimal first-stage solution (say $\tilde{x}$) from a previous replication as an initial feasible solution in the branch-and-bound process.
+When solving a new replication, we evaluate $\tilde{x}$ by solving the subproblems \eqref{eq:sp_def} at $(\tilde{x},\xi_k)$ for all scenarios $\kink$, and pass the resulting solution $(\tilde{x}, {Q(\tilde{x},\xi_k)}_{\kink})$ to the solver.
+This can help the solution process by providing an upper bound for pruning nodes.

 In the remainder of this section we propose other techniques for reusing information to accelerate Benders decomposition.
 To do so, we consider the key computational tasks within Benders decomposition: solving the main problem and solving subproblems to generate cuts.
 We propose two techniques, the use of a dual solution pool (Section \ref{sub:DSP}) and a curated version of this pool (Section \ref{sub:curateddsp}) to reduce time solving the subproblems.
 We also propose initialization techniques in Section \ref{sub:init} aimed at accelerating convergence of the algorithm.